Skip to main content

 This will evenly distribute all selected balloons vertically.

-Balloon Color / Size settings are configured on a per customer basis.
+Balloon Settings are configured on a per customer basis.
 This means that each time you create an FAI report for a specific customer, these settings will be used by default.
 This is especially useful for customers with specific preferences.

 With this function active, you will be able to manually adjust the Balloon Fill Color, Balloon Outline Color, Balloon Stroke Weight, Balloon Size, Text Color, Enable Leader Lines, Leader Line Color, and Leader Line Weight.